 It took Josh a little longer to jump on board with the plant-based idea (he’s a meat-and-potatoes kind of guy, after all), but once he saw my health improvements, he decided to ease into this new lifestyle too.

 Josh went mostly plant-based in the summer of 2016, and by the summer of 2017, his ulcerative colitis flares were nonexistent.
 That fall, we started weaning him off of his medication to see if he was fully healed.
-He completely stopped taking all of his ulcerative colitis medicine in October 2017, and he hasn’t had a single flare since!
+He completely stopped taking all of his ulcerative colitis medicine in October 2017, and he went without a single flare for two whole years!

 Just like you, I was very skeptical of a plant-based lifestyle when my mom first told me about it.
 I mean really: plants curing diseases?
 Mhm.
 Yeah, sure.